 “It’s done,” he whispered.

 A loud groan erupted through the aircraft, followed by a number of loud hits on the cockpit door.
-The cabin crew were shouting through the door, but all she could hear was the whisper of a broken man and the angry whistle of the faltering engines.
+The cabin crew were shouting through the reinforced metal, but all she could hear was the whisper of a broken man and the angry whistle of the faltering engines.

 She began to hit the emergency buttons and initiate autopilot, but the console was unresponsive.
-It was as dead as the eyes of her co-pilot, who was now angrily chanting to himself and gripping the photograph in his hand so tightly it began to crumple.
+It was as dead as the eyes of her co-pilot, who was now angrily chanting something to himself and gripping the photograph in his hand so tightly it crumpled.
 She found the SOS frequency for the radio and enabled the emergency message system, although she had no idea if it would be picked up in time.

 The cabin crew had started the automatic emergency system for the passengers.
 “Brace, brace”, “brace, brace” echoed amongst the panicked cries of the people on board.
 The plane began to shudder and tilt.
 She removed her headphones and said a silent prayer to herself.